sstadick/modular-community/recipes/numojo/README.md

 This approach involves building a standalone package file `mojopkg`.

 1. Clone the repository.
-2. Build the package using `magic run package`.
+2. Build the package using `pixi run package`.
 3. Move the `numojo.mojopkg` into the directory containing the your code.

 ### Include NuMojo's path for compiler and LSP